marciofrayze/spring-boot-example/README.md

 # Spring Boot Example
 This project is a simples WEB (REST + Action Based) application using many Spring components.

-The goal was to test Spring and some other tools and create a place were people can see them in action and maybe use it as a quick-start for other projects.
+The goal is to test Spring and some other tools and create a place were people can see them in action and maybe use it as a quick-start for other projects.

 **This is a work in progress.**